 A needlestick injury is exactly what it sounds like – being stuck with a needle that punctures the skin leaving a wound.
 Sometimes this happens with other sharp objects such as scissors, razors, scalpels, clamps, pins, or lancets.
-Anything sharp enough to cut through skin can cause a “sharps” injury.
+Anything sharp enough to cut through the skin can cause a “sharps” injury.

 Needlestick and sharps injuries occur when medical tools are used but not disposed of properly.
 Left exposed in trash containers or lying in bed linens, other unsuspecting medical personnel or cleaning crews can be accidentally stuck with the used needle or sharp object.
 Injuries can also occur during insertion or removal of needles, in transit to disposal, during the transfer of equipment, or in a collision with a sharp or worker.

 Being stuck with a needle or a sharp that has already been used potentially exposes the hurt person to infectious diseases, especially bloodborne viruses, that the patient may have.
 Contaminated needles can inject hazardous fluids through the skin and into the body.
 Even a small amount of infectious fluid is enough to spread some diseases.
-Cuts in skin made by sharps allow the same kind of contact of blood and fluids.
+Cuts in the skin made by sharps allow the same kind of contact of blood and fluids.

 Hepatitis B (HBV), hepatitis C (HCV), and Human Immunodeficiency Virus (HIV), which can develop into Acquired Immune Deficiency Syndrome (AIDS) can all be transmitted by needlestick and sharp injuries.
 The degree of risk varies by which pathogen was involved and how advanced the disease was in the patient.

-Other kinds of diseases that can be contracted through needlesticks and sharps include bacteria, fungi and other microorganisms such as:
+Other kinds of diseases that can be contracted through needlesticks and sharps include bacteria, fungi, and other microorganisms such as:

 Workers who may be at risk for needlestick and sharps injuries include healthcare workers, correctional healthcare workers, first responders, veterinarians, and maintenance and waste workers.

 If you have been stuck with a needle make sure you cleanse the wound thoroughly with soap and water.
-If contact was made with skin, nose or mouth, these should be flushed with water.
+If contact was made with skin, nose, or mouth, these should be flushed with water.
 Eyes can be irrigated with saline solution.
 It is very important to report the incident and seek care which includes medical testing for HIV, HBV, and HCV.
 The following information should be documented in your report:

 If you test positive for a disease acquired from a needlestick or sharps injury that happened at your place of work, your employer may be liable for the cost of your medical care and monitoring, as well as your wage loss benefits, if you are unable to continue working.
 Even if you are not infected, but were forced to miss work while waiting for the results of testing, you may be eligible for temporary disability benefits.
 If your injury was caused by faulty safety equipment, damages may be recovered from the manufacturer through a third-party claim.